Rehema is Bridge International Academies’ 50,000th pupil, admitted January 2013.

-Rehema is a typical Bridge pupil, but quite an extraordinary little girl.
-Seven years old, Rehema lives in a small hut a 10-minute walk from the Bridge International Academy in Kiembeni, Bamburi, Mombasa.
+Rehema is an extraordinary 7-year-old girl who attends a Bridge school in Kiembeni, Bamburi, Mombasa.
 She lives with her grandmother Bahari (40s, exact age unknown), mother Mariam (23), aunt Fatima (30), brother Ali (2), and cousins Saumu (15), Asha (14), and Zeitun (13).
-They have no electricity or running water.
+Rehema’s family has no electricity or running water.

 Bahari is the family’s primary earner.
 She makes and sells tembo, a homemade liquor distilled from fermented coconuts.
-On a good day, she sells 3 liters of the brew.
-Rehema’s mother Mariam tries to work when she can, but work is scarce, especially when she only has a fourth grade education.
+On a good day, she sells three liters of the brew.
+Rehema’s mother, Mariam, tries to work when she can, but work is scarce, especially when she finished school in fourth grade.
 The family’s monthly income averages $84.50, of which $23.90 goes towards rent.
-Not surprisingly, the family must be very frugal with its spending.
+Not surprisingly, the family has to plan any spending very carefully.
 School fees have always been a problem.

-“Many children attend government schools,” explains Brian, the Academy Manager at the Bridge International Academy in Kiembeni.
+“Many children attend government schools,” explains Brian, the Academy Manager at the Bridge school in Kiembeni.
 “The fees are quite high – often adding up to $11.40 per month.
 What’s hard is that those fees trickle in small amounts for various things over the course of the month.
-Parents then think they’re getting a ‘free’ education, while they’re actually contributing money for homework, report books, desks, water, toilets, substitute teachers, uniforms, and more.”
+People think they’re getting a ‘free’ education at government schools, while they’re actually contributing a lot of money for homework, report books, desks, water, toilets, substitute teachers, uniforms and more.”

 Rehema herself attended public school in the past, though not regularly.
 There were months when her family was able to afford the fees or when she was granted a compassion sponsorship, however there were many months when she stayed home.